 speaker

-Ryan
+Ryan Snyder

 Thanks, Mike.
 Not that we're seeing.
-We have, obviously, we're very connected with what's happening in the country.
+Obviously, we're very connected with what's happening in the country.
 We haven't heard any buzz around that.
 Obviously, with the higher metal prices, it's a percentage royalty rate.
 So at 2,700 gold, the government is getting more.
 It's just that the actual percentage doesn't ratchet up.
 So you've hit that top tier percentage when you get to 2,100 gold, but for every extra dollar it goes up, the government does make more.
 And we haven't heard any kind of groundswell or news about changing the royalty scale or structure in Turkey at this point.

 speaker

 Okay.
 All my other questions have been answered.
 Thanks very much.
-Thanks Mike.
+Thanks, Mike.

 speaker

-Operator
+Conference Operator

 This concludes the question and answer session and today's conference call.
 You may disconnect your lines.
 Thank you for participating and have a pleasant day.